vaharoni/trusted-sandbox/README.md

 ## Configuring Trusted Sandbox

 Let's go over the sections of the YAML configuration file you created in step 3 above.
+The top key of the YAML file is an environment string that can be set by `TRUSTED_SANDBOX_ENV` or `RAILS_ENV` environment variables.

 ### Docker connection